NYCPlanning/db-pluto/README.md

 2. MAJOR version for using the latest versions of all input data
 2. MINOR version for using the latest versions of particular input data

-Datasets updated in minor realeases currently include:
+Datasets updated in minor realeases are intended to keep the property records in the [ZoLa portal](https://zola.planning.nyc.gov/) accurate and currently include:
-- Zoning datasets
+- DCP Zoning data
+- DCP E-Designation data

-> For all releases, input data versions are documented in the relevant `source_data_versions.csv`
+> For all releases, input data versions are documented in their `source_data_versions.csv` file.

 ### Limitations
 DCP provides PLUTO for informational purposes only.
 DCP does not warranty and is not liable for the completeness, accuracy, content, or fitness for any particular purpose or use of PLUTO.